Sam Ficken

-Samuel James Ficken (born December 14, 1992) is an American football placekicker who is a free agent.
-He played college football at Penn State.
-He was signed as an undrafted free agent by the Jacksonville Jaguars in 2015, and has also been a member of the Kansas City Chiefs, Los Angeles Rams, Seattle Seahawks, and Green Bay Packers.
+Samuel James Ficken (born December 14, 1992), nicknamed "Kickin' Ficken", is an American former professional football placekicker.
+He played college football for the Penn State Nittany Lions.
+He was signed as an undrafted free agent by the Jacksonville Jaguars in 2015, and has also been a member of the Kansas City Chiefs, Los Angeles Rams, Seattle Seahawks, Green Bay Packers, New York Jets, Tennessee Titans and Detroit Lions.

-High school career
+Early life

 Ficken, a former soccer player, was born in Valparaiso, Indiana, and attended Valparaiso High School, where he was named first-team Associated Press Class 5A all-state kicker.
 He also was a member of the all-area team.
 Ficken made 13 field goals during his senior year, including a school-record 52-yard kick.
 He also had 45 touchbacks on kickoffs.

 College career

 Ficken saw little action in 2011 behind veteran starting kicker, Anthony Fera.
 He hit an extra point after touchdown in the opener against Indiana State, as well as kicking off once.
 He missed his first collegiate field goal attempt in a game against Temple, but rebounded with a completed field goal against Eastern Michigan.
 Besides two more kickoffs, Ficken did not play for the remainder of the year.

 Ficken became the starting kicker in 2012.
 Ficken started the year off poorly, missing 7 of his first 11 field goals (including one from the one yard line in a game against Illinois, as well as missing 4 out of 5 in a one-point loss to Virginia).
 However, after being mentored by starting Chicago Bears placekicker Robbie Gould, he finished the year by hitting ten straight successful field goals, putting him 14 for 21 on the year.
 Ficken also completed 39 of 41 extra-point attempts (one was blocked, the other one was a miss).
-He was named the Big Ten Special Teams Player of the Week on November 26, 2012, after a 3 for 3 game against the Wisconsin Badgers, one of which was the game-winning kick in overtime.
+He was named the Big Ten Conference Special Teams Player of the Week on November 26, 2012, after a 3 for 3 game against the Wisconsin Badgers, one of which was the game-winning kick in overtime.

 Ficken made 15 consecutive field goals from October 27, 2012, to September 14, 2013, breaking the Penn State record for consecutive field goals made.

 To start the 2014 season, Ficken kicked a last-second, game-winning field goal in the Croke Park Classic.
 During the Pinstripe Bowl against Boston College, Ficken tied the game with a 44-yard field goal and kicked the game-winning point after touchdown in overtime.

 Professional career

-After going undrafted during the 2015 NFL Draft, Ficken attended the Kansas City Chiefs minicamp in May 2015, but was not signed.
+After going undrafted during the 2015 NFL draft, Ficken attended the Kansas City Chiefs minicamp in May 2015, but was not signed.

 Jacksonville Jaguars

 Ficken was signed by the Jacksonville Jaguars on July 25, 2016.
-On August 29, 2016, he was waived by the Jaguars.
+On August 29, he was waived by the Jaguars.

 Kansas City Chiefs

-On August 8, 2017, Ficken signed with the Kansas City Chiefs after an injury to Cairo Santos.
-He was waived on September 2, 2017.
+On August 8, 2017, Ficken signed with the Chiefs after an injury to Cairo Santos.
+He was waived on September 2.